OBGYN, Pregnancy and Childbirth Care

 Understand pregnancy risks and complications.

-Your doctor will be closely monitoring your pregnancy for possible health risks and will discuss the precise care you need if they occur.
+Your doctor will be closely monitoring your pregnancy for possible health risks and will discuss the precise care you need, perhaps from a maternal-fetal medicine specialist, if they occur.
 Some common complications include:

 - Gestational and pregestational diabetes: It's important for women who have diabetes prior to or during pregnancy to take added care of themselves to prevent complications, including preeclampsia (toxemia)